Treating Tics and Tourette's Syndrome

 • When you might want to work with Paediatricians in the assessment of Tics and Tourette's

-• How to distinguish between OCD and Tics and Tourette's, what to do if you are treating both
+• How to distinguish between OCD and Tics and Tourette’s, and what to do if you are treating both

 • How to measure, assess and formulate Tics and Tourette's